 Did you know?
-This Maine law can help protect your identity – for free!
+This simple step can help to protect your identity – for free!

 Each of us has a credit report (or credit “file”) which compiles our credit history – bank loans, credit cards mortgages, etc. – into one place.
 This credit report is used by banks and lenders to determine our worthiness as borrowers.
 Before buying a house or a car, for example, the bank will examine your credit report.

 Every report contains our credit history and status of any loans.
 Depending on activity, a person’s credit report contains a lot of useful information for a would-be lender.
 However, gaining access to your credit report is also a goal of scammers and identity thieves.
 Thanks to a 2015 Maine law, any Maine resident of any age can place a “freeze” on their credit report for free.

 A credit freeze safeguards a person’s credit report and it is the most effective way to protect consumers from identity theft.
 Without access to this sensitive information, an identity thief is unable to obtain credit in that person’s name, thereby greatly minimizing the potential damage from the theft.